spiral/docs/docs/en/component/data-grid.md

 ```

 From the user input, such paginator accepts an array with 2 keys, `limit` and `page`.
-If limit is set it should be presented in the `allowedLimits` constructor param.
+If the limit is set, it should be presented in the `allowedLimits` constructor param.

 ```php
 use Spiral\DataGrid\Specification\Pagination\PagePagination;